 AJS Motorcycles

 A new company called "A. J. Stevens & Company Ltd" (Co reg number 105749) was formed on 14 November 1909 so that the brothers could design and manufacture motorcycles.
-The Directors and shareholders were George, Harry, Jack, and Joe junior.
+The Directors and Shareholders were George, Harry, Jack, and Joe (Jnr).

-The brothers acquired freehold premises in Retreat Street, on the opposite side of the street to the Stevens Screw Company's works.
+The brothers acquired freehold premises in Retreat Street, opposite the Stevens Screw Company's works.

 Harry Stevens designed the first two AJS motorcycles, models 'A' and 'B'.
-Production of the first models was completed in August 1910 and were exhibited at Olympia in November of that year.
+Production was completed in August 1910 and they were exhibited at Olympia in November of that year.

 Model 'A' is pictured below: